yiyoyayo/Meraki-Portal-Counter/README.md

-# csap-grape
+# Meraki-Portal-Counter

 This is a software project designed for a retail customer using Meraki.
 Project is designed to showcase Meraki API capabilities and is based on assumptions.
 Please refer to detailed "User Guide.pdf" documentation provided in this repo.

-### Purpose of the project
+## Use Case Description

+The purpose of this project is to provide a solution for the retailer so they can get people traffic information easily.
+By using the analytical results, retailers have insights of the market trends and customer interests, which contribute in a targeted marketing campaign and successful business strategy.

+This project is not a fully working solution.
+This is more of a proof of concept to illustrates the capabilities of Meraki products and how they help achieve desired outcome of the case study.
+This project uses the following:
-* Use Meraki camera to count how many people are in the store.
+* Meraki cameras to detect and count people entering and leaving the store
-* Use Meraki AP scanning API to detect how many devices are present it the store.
+* Meraki access points to detect and count devices in the store
-* Design Meraki AP Captive Portal to capture user interests and redirect them to promotion websites.
+* Meraki Captive Portal to capture the customers’ information, and redirect them to products of interest.
-* Display all this information so business owner so they can see how many users are in the store, how many devices are there in the store and how many people are logging to WiFi.
-They owner can use this information to see how can they encourage more customers to use caprive portal so they can capture their interest and send them related promotions.
+* Kibana to visualize the customer traffic and device information.
+* Backend code written in python.

 ## Software dependencies
 * Python 3